 “This is how it should be done: lodge yourself on a stratum, experiment with the opportunities it offers, find an advantageous place on it, find potential movements of deterritorialization, possible lines of flight, experience them, produce flow conjunctions here and there, try out continuums of intensities segment by segment, have a small plot of new land at all times.” – Deleuze and Guattari¹

 Refering to the above Deleuze quote, a stratum is something (or territory) already solidified or standardized whether socially or habitually, e.g. typical watching eyes.
 When these typical watching eyes stratums are deterritorialized to a severe degree, for instance, it may become dysfunctional or rotten eyes.
-The line of flight is the reduction and/or regeneration used as a tool.
+The line of flight is the reduction and/or regeneration used as a tool, your ticket to make new.
 Continuums of intensities can be endless modifications of intensive differences/properties, e.g., temperature, odor, color, which will certainly change the feel/quality of these eyes.

-We can think of the typical stratum as something we simply copy or mirror.
-We can then remix or edit what we see.
+We can think of the typical stratum or qualia as something we embody, copy or mirror.
+Stratums are what Geoffrey Galt Harpham call discriminatory grids.10 We can then remix or edit what we see.
 Within the remix, there will always be something taken away (reduced) or added (re/generated).

 Exercise 1: 1 to 10